Abuse and violence

 There are organisations that can help you if you’re experiencing honour based violence:

-SARSAS(Somerset & Avon Rape & Sexual Abuse Support) is a support service for people who have experienced sexual violence at any point in their life.
+SARSAS (Somerset and Avon Rape and Sexual Abuse Support) is a support service for people who have experienced sexual violence at any point in their life.

-If you want someone to listen and give you emotional support, call the Samaritans on 08457 90 90 90.
+If you want someone to listen and give you emotional support, call the Samaritans on 116 123 free from any phone.